railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 ******************************

  *This chapter is for the administrators of an Open ERP system.
- You'll learn to configure Open ERP to match it to your company's needs and those of each individual user of the system.*
+ You will learn to configure Open ERP to match it to your company's needs and those of each individual user of the system.*

 Open ERP gives you great flexibility in configuring and using it, letting you modify